Author of Suspense, Sex and Satire: Writing designed to inspire Aaahs, Ahhhs, Hahahas and Ahas!

 Photo by Marty Umans

-Coming October 15, 2020 from Black Rose Writing: Saving Grace, a Psychological Thriller!
-Pre-order by Clicking HERE!
+Released October 15, 2020 from Black Rose Writing: Saving Grace, a Psychological Thriller!
+Order by Clicking Here!

 Review Saving Grace is a psychological thriller with more than enough twists, turns, and misdirection to keep even the most jaded reader turning pages all night long.
 The title character is as appealing as she is flawed, and her struggle to deal with a loveless marriage and a tortured childhood keeps us rooting for her--even when we're not sure if she's a tragic victim, whose life is in danger, or a sadly deluded woman in need of psychiatric care.